 Arm, Leg, and Finger Amputations

-Our law firm has worked with clients who have suffered amputations of arms, legs, and fingers due to:
+Our law firm has worked with clients who have suffered amputations of arms, legs, and fingers due to these circumstances.

 - Construction accidents